Call for Training Projects for 2024 and Educational Leave (CPP)

 GREEN CHEMISTRY:

-PhotoBetDEUM: PHOTO reactor and BET for the implementation of sustainable chemistry.
-Practical work at UM and ENSCM
+PhotoBetDEUM: PHOTO-reactor and BET for the implementation of sustainable chemistry in laboratory experiments at UM and ENSCM

-Summary: Training our students to meet the challenges of the ecological transition is essential and requires an evolution of our undergraduate and graduate programs in Chemistry, as well as our engineering programs.
-The PhotoBetDEUM project focuses on acquiring two devices (a photoreactor and a sorption system) to address two decarbonization challenges.
-These devices will enable us to offer projects ranging from organic synthesis to materials, using eco-efficient processes.
-In this way, we will prepare our students to be proactive in addressing the ecological challenges within the chemical sector, enabling them to propose sustainable solutions.
-The PhotoBetDEUM project aims to be inclusive by combining the training needs of the Faculty of Chemistry (Fds) and the National School of Chemistry and Materials Science (ENSCM).
+Abstract: Preparing our students to meet the challenges of the ecological transition is imperative and requires an evolution of our curriculum in the Bachelor’s, Master’s in Chemistry, and engineering programs.
+The PhotoBetDEUM project focuses on the acquisition of two pieces of equipment (a photoreactor and a sorption system) to address two key decarbonization challenges.
+These will enable us to offer projects ranging from organic synthesis to materials, using eco-efficient processes.
+In this way, we will prepare our students to actively address ecological challenges in the chemical sector and propose sustainable solutions.
+The PhotoBetDEUM project aims to be inclusive by bringing together the educational needs of the Fds and the ENSCM.

 Project Leader: Agnès PERRIN-DOUCEY